JeremyVsquared/ISLR/ISLR/08 Tree-Based Methods.md

 $\hat{f}_{avg}(x) = \frac{1}{B} \sum^B_{b=1}\hat{f}^b(x)$

 Of course, this is not practical because we generally do not have access to multiple training sets.
 Instead, we can _bootstrap_, by taking repeated samples from the (single) training data set.
 In this approach we generate $B$ different bootstrapped training data sets.
-We then train our method on the $b^{th}$ bootstrapped training set in order toget $f^{tb}(x)$, and finally average all the predictions, to obtain
+We then train our method on the $b^{th}$ bootstrapped training set in order to get $f^{tb}(x)$, and finally average all the predictions, to obtain

 $\hat{f}_{bag}(x) = \frac{1}{B} \sum^B_{b=1} \hat{f}^{tb}(x)$